Dating: Using the Internet

-There is widespread evidence that online dating has increased rapidly and is becoming "mainstream" with new websites appearing regularly.
-One study suggested that 18% of single persons had used the Internet for dating purposes.

 Reports vary about the effectiveness of dating web sites to result in marriages or long–term relationships.
 Pew Research, based on a 2005 survey of 3,215 adults, estimated that three million Americans had entered into long-term relationships or marriage as a result of meeting on a dating web site.
 While sites have touted marriage rates from 10% to 25%, sociologists and marriage researchers are highly skeptical that valid statistics underlie any such claims.

 The Pew study (see table) suggested the Internet was becoming increasingly prominent and accepted as a way to meet people for dates, although there were cautions about deception, the risk of violence, and some concerns about stigmas.
 The report suggested most people had positive experiences with online dating websites and felt they were excellent ways to meet more people.
 The report also said that online daters tend to have more liberal social attitudes compared to the general population.

-Research from Berkeley University in California suggests there is a dropoff in interest after online daters meet face-to-face.
+Research from Berkeley University in California suggests a drop-off in interest after online daters meet face-to-face.
 It is a lean medium not offering standard cues such as tone of voice, gestures, and facial expressions.
 There is substantial data about online dating habits; for example, researchers believe that "the likelihood of a reply to a message sent by one online dater to another drops roughly 0.7 percent with every day that goes by".
 Psychologist Lindsay Shaw Taylor found that even though people said they would be willing to date someone of a different race, that people tend to choose dates similar to themselves.

-There are dating applications or apps on mobile phones.

 Virtual dating incorporates elements of video-game play and dating.
 Users create avatars and spend time in virtual worlds in an attempt to meet other avatars with the purpose of meeting for potential dates.

 Mobile dating or cellphone dating refers to exchanging text messages to express interest in others on the system.
 These may be web-based or online as well, depending on the company.

 At a singles event, a group of singles are brought together to take part in various activities for the purposes of meeting new people.
 Events might include parties, workshops, and games.
 Many events are aimed at singles of particular affiliations, interests, or religions.